 I spent way more time in Mr. Ghulam's shop than I meant to.
-I mean, there are other things to do in Pokhara, you know.
+I mean, there are other things to do in Pokhara, after all.
 I could have taken a boat to see the sunken temple, or taken a thanka painting class.
 But I have a weakness for lovely textiles, and I enjoyed just looking at the cashmere.

-Aside from being soft, it is also a fine fabric, draping lightly and fluidly, especially the thinnest weave.
+Aside from being soft, it is also a fine fabric, draping lightly and fluidly, especially the thinnest weaves.
 And the colours!
 There was a subtle sheen to it - not as obvious as satin or silk, but just enough to let you know this isn't wool or cotton.
-It was a lot of fun to admire.

-Fast forward to the beginnings of our online store.
-Jason tries to choose colours for the product images in Melbourne.
+Fast forward to the beginnings of our Ethical Cashmere online store.
+Jason tries to choose colours for the product images all the way in Melbourne.

 "I've seen the cream, that looks too white," I tell him from Kuala Lumpur.
 "Are you sure the camera isn't getting the colour wrong?"